 Hardiness Zones & More

-When growing indoors, the Euphorbia firestick can tolerate temperatures between 65 °F and 75 °F. Your Euphorbia firestick plant performs well in temperatures above 30 °F. However, it can withstand temperatures below that, but only for short periods of time.
+When growing indoors as a houseplant, the Euphorbia firestick can tolerate temperatures between 65 °F and 75 °F. Your Euphorbia firestick plant performs well in temperatures above 30 °F. However, it can withstand temperatures below that, but only for short periods of time.

 By doing this, you can bring your Pencil Cactus indoors during the winter or any time there's a chance of frost or snow.
 Normal house humidity is fine for this Euphorbia, but it prefers dry conditions.